Li Hongzhi: Falun Gong

 Li Hongzhi followed Li Weidong's "Chanmi Gong" in 1988.
 Then, he took a class of "Jiugong Bagua Gong" offered by Yu Guangshen.
 Falun Gong was produced on the basis of these two practices.
 Li Hongzhi introduced Falun Dafa, or the Great Law of the Wheel of Dharma, on 13 May 1992 (Li's 41st birthday as claimed) at the fifth Middle School in Changchun, Jilin.
 From 1992 to 1994 he traveled throughout China, giving lectures and teaching Falun Gong exercises; his following grew rapidly.
 Li's success was largely linked to the huge popularity enjoyed by qigong in the late 1980s and early 1990s under Deng Xiaoping's social liberalization.
 He differentiated Falun Gong by prioritising "accessibility to the public" and moral content, away from esoteric notions often found in other Qigong systems.

 Falun Gong's teachings are compiled from Li's lectures, and he holds definitional power in the Falun Gong belief system.
-Li claims that he holds supernatural powers like clairvoyance, an ability to prevent illness, and as well as having eternal youth.
+Li claims that he holds supernatural powers like clairvoyance, an ability to prevent illness, as well as having eternal youth.
 He created a program that promises practitioners that they will have perfect health and supernatural powers quickly and easily.
 He was also critical of alternative systems within the Qigong movement, stating it was "rife with false teachings and greedy and fraudulent 'masters'" and set out to rectify it.
 Li said that Falun Gong was a part of a "centuries-old tradition of cultivation", and in his texts would often attack those who taught "incorrect, deviant, or heterodox ways".
 Li differentiated Falun Gong from other movements in Qigong by emphasizing moral values aimed to "purify one's heart and attain spiritual salvation" rather than what he saw as undue emphasis on physical health and the development of supernatural powers.